TAHIR0110/ThereForYou/README.md

 - Node.js
 - Firebase

 ## Note: Pull Request may take some time to be merged into the repository.
 If there are any issues, we will inform you; otherwise, it will be merged eventually.
-Please don't worry.
+Please don't worry